 Computer Science Strategic Implementation Panel recommends that the state increase the number of supplementary authorizations in computer science.
-Current law requires the SPI to convene a computer science strategic implementation advisory panel to develop recommendations for a computer science strategic implementation plan, and requires the panel to submit recommendations for a strategic plan to the SBE by January 15, 2019.
+Current law requires the Superintendent of Public Instruction (SPI) to convene a computer science strategic implementation advisory panel to develop recommendations for a computer science strategic implementation plan, and requires the panel to submit recommendations for a strategic plan to the SBE by January 15, 2019.
 In September, 2018, the panel submitted a draft strategic plan (draft plan) to the SBE for consideration, and the SBE adopted the California Computer Science Strategic Implementation Plan in May, 2019, which establishes a vision statement: "California's vision is to ensure that all students develop foundational knowledge and skills in computer science to prepare them for college, careers, and civic engagement."

-recruitment, professional learning for teachers, administrators, and counselors regarding the California computer science standards, and institutional and financial support."
+The plan states that "to grow K-12 computer science education in California. the state will need to increase the number of teachers qualified to teach computer science.
+Supporting more educators to teach computer science would involve a multi-pronged approach that attends to credentialing, new teacher recruitment, professional learning for teachers, administrators, and counselors regarding the California computer science standards, and institutional and financial support."
 The plan outlines several strategies for improving the availability of computer science instruction, including that a grant program could be established to support teachers to complete coursework for the computer science supplementary authorization, with additional incentives for teachers who work in low-income and underserved school districts and rural and urban school districts.